 Maybe you don’t need to sit on your meditation cushion longer or more often.
 Maybe you don’t need to learn how to self soothe.
 Maybe you don’t need to work on unresolved issues from childhood.
 Or, maybe you do.
 I don’t know, but I do know that if you start developing your awe muscle, either you won’t need to do those other things, or if you do, they’ll be easier.

-Awe is an emotion that hasn’t gotten a lot of attention in the past—an overlooked gem.
+Awe is an emotion that didn’t used to get a lot of attention—an overlooked gem.
 And when people consider awe, they often think of it as something they can experience as a reward for having done “their work,” or the result of some significant insight, or what happens after enough hours on a meditation cushion.
 But based on our research, awe does not have to be a reward that is at the end of your journey; it can be a starting point.

-If you follow our work, you may have heard that along with Dr. Michael Amster, we conducted two large-scale awe studies in cooperation with UC Berkeley and NorthBay Hospital last year.
+How do we know so much about awe?
+If you follow our work, you may have heard that along with Dr. Michael Amster, we conducted two large-scale awe studies in cooperation with UC Berkeley and NorthBay Hospital.
 The results—not yet published—are impressive: decreases in depression, anxiety, loneliness, pain, and increases in wellbeing and mindfulness.
 But what’s even more impressive is how the participants got these results.

 For twenty-one days, the participants practiced accessing awe three to five times a day, and the practice only takes about ten to twenty seconds each time.
 Think about that for a moment.